How to assess a planning application when there are water voles on or near a proposed development site.

 Site management and monitoring

 You should consider the need for site monitoring and management.
-These measures are likely to be needed by wildlife licences.
+These measures are likely to be a condition of wildlife licences.

 A site management and monitoring plan should include: